-Josie’s Bright Beginnings recognises the uniqueness of each child and the importance of play in the lives of children.
-Josie’s Bright Beginnings staff, working in partnership with families, are committed to providing quality care within an educational environment that embraces diversity.
+Josies Bright Beginnings recognises the uniqueness of each child and the importance of play in the lives of children.
+Josies Bright Beginnings educators work in partnership with families and the community and are committed to providing quality care within an educational environment that embraces diversity.

 Beliefs and Values

-We have a commitment to provide quality service which fosters an attitude of mutual respect, open relationships and support between staff, children, families and Josie’s Bright Beginnings management.
+We have a commitment to provide quality service which fosters an attitude of mutual respect, open relationships and support between educators, children, families, community, and Josies Bright Beginnings management.

-Our educators will provide a calm, nurturing, friendly and positive atmosphere at all times.
+Our educators will provide a calm, nurturing, friendly, inclusive and positive atmosphere at all times.

 We are committed to our environment, where children play an active role and contribute to a sustainable future.

-Children and families will be encouraged to participate in the service according to their needs, interests and opportunities with acknowledgement and respect for their unique abilities, interests, cultural, religious and linguistic backgrounds.
+Children and families will be encouraged to participate in the service according to their needs, interests and opportunities with acknowledgement and respect for their unique abilities, interests, cultural, religious, and linguistic backgrounds.
 Josie’s Bright Beginning acknowledges the rights of all children and upholds and respects that all children will be treated fairly and be provided with an education program.

 We will provide an environment which supports meaningful learning and inclusion of children with additional needs.